 Old Collegians Boat Club (OCBC) is the alumni Club of University College Dublin Boat Club (UCDBC).
-Founded in 1936 by former members of UCDBC, the primary aims of OCBC were threefold, and remain unchanged to this day – to support the development of rowing in UCD, to provide of a network for UCDBC rowing alumni and friends in Ireland and overseas, and to promote the sport of rowing in Ireland, as exemplified the club’s organisation of the Dublin Head of the River race since 1941.
+Founded in 1936 by former members of UCDBC, OCBC’s primary focus was the support and development of UCDBC and rowing in Ireland, as exemplified the club’s organisation of the Dublin Head of the River race since 1941.

-Historically, OCBC or OC as the Club is widely known, only rowed on an occasional, social basis.
+In the early years the club was involved in regular rowing only on an occasional, social basis.
 Most of its water activity focussed on coaching and developing UCD crews.
-An notable exception to this in the early days was in 1963 and 1964 when OC won the Senior VIIIs National Championship.
+The most notable involvement was in 1963 and 1964 when OC won the Senior VIIIs National Championship.

 However in 1988, with the rise in interest in Masters rowing, the club became active in this aspect of the sport.
 Since then, Old Collegians has been to the fore in the development of Masters rowing in this country.
 The club now has a core membership of about 20-30 active Masters rowers, who compete in both Head and Regatta events throughout the country and regularly at FISA Master’s World Championships and Henley Masters Regatta.